Yale-BIM/f21-assignments/assignment-0/README.md

     through the /joint_*/command topics.
 The /arbotix driver, which listens to these topics, will then send the new positions to the robot.
 As the robot starts moving, the /arbotix driver will also publish the new joint positions, which then get re-published in /tf by /robot_state_publisher.
-Finally, the /tf transformation are used by rviz to render the robot in motion.
+Finally, the /tf transformations are used by rviz to render the robot in motion.

-### Questions
+### Questions / Tasks

-- **PIV-Q1.** Now that you know that the robot has 4 joints, how can you get the current position of the joints through the command line?
+- **IV-1.** Now that you know that the robot has 4 joints, how can you get the current position of the joints through the command line?

     *Tip:* The current positions must be measured with magnetic encoders in the real robot (or simulated by the arbotix driver).

-- **PIV-Q2.** How can you inspect through the command line the exact position that the arbotix_gui is requesting for a joint as you move one of the sliders in the interface?
+- **IV-2.** How can you inspect through the command line the exact position that the arbotix_gui is requesting for a joint as you move one of the sliders in the interface?
 For example, if you enable joint_1 in the arbotix_gui and move the slider to rotate the robot around, how can you get the exact angle that you are requesting that joint to have?

-- **PIV-Q3.** What is the maximum and minimum angle in radians that you can set for joint_4 through the arbotix_gui?
+- **IV-3.** What is the maximum and minimum angle in radians that you can set for joint_4 through the arbotix_gui?

-- **PIV-Q4.** Take a screenshot of the robot in rviz when its joints are set to:
+- **IV-4.** Take a screenshot of the robot in rviz when its joints are set to:
     - joint_1: 0 rad
     - joint_2: 0 rad
     - joint_3: -1.57 rad